MSL (company)

 MSLGROUP is a public relations (PR) network of companies.
 Specialists in strategic communications and engagement, the company is part of the French multinational Publicis Groupe.
 It evolved as a merger of Publicis Consultants and Manning Selvage & Lee (thus, the "MSL" in the name).

-MSL offers the following services: public relations, financial communications, experiential marketing, live event management, healthcare communications, public affairs, reputation management and social media marketing.

 In 2021, public relations analyst firm The Holmes Report ranked MSLGROUP as the seventh largest PR agency in the world, by revenue.
 MSLGROUP has over 100 offices in 40 countries, and employs 2,000 people (as of February 2022).

 History

 In 1980, MS&L was acquired by the Benton & Bowles, Inc. ad agency, who ended up merging with the Leo Burnett ad agency before the entire group was bought by France's Publicis Groupe, to form the world's fourth largest communications company.

 In October 2010, MSLGROUP acquired 20:20, an Indian public relations firm specializing in technology and social media.
 In November, it acquired Eastwei Relations, now integrated into MSL China.
 In December, Publicis Groupe announced a majority stake in Brazilian PR agency Andreoli MS&L to align under MSLGROUP.

 In 2011, MSLGROUP made four acquisitions: Taiwan-based Interactive Communications Ltd (ICL), Genedigi Group, technology PR agency Schwartz Communications, and Ciszewski Public Relations, Poland's largest independent public relations agency.
 Schwartz Communications was renamed Schwartz MSL.

 In 2012, MSLGROUP acquired two marketing firms: King Harvests and Luminous Experiential.
 In July, CNC Communications became part of MSLGROUP after Publicis Groupe acquired it.

 In August 2013, Brazilian digital and social media marketing agency Espalhe joined MSLGROUP when Publicis Groupe acquired a majority stake in it.